Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

+The idea of looking at these edge local times to understand a random walk was introduced in the paper of H.~Kesten, M.V.~Kozlov and F.~Spitzer~\cite{kks}, and also used by A.-L.~Basdevant and A.~Singh in~\cite{basdevant-singh1},\cite{basdevant-singh2},\cite{basdevant-singh3}.
+In our case, they allow to understand the law of $\Fb$, which is given in Lemma~3.1 of~\cite{aidekon-raphelis} which we recall here. \begin{lemma}{\bf \cite{aidekon-raphelis}} Under the annealed law $\P$, the marked forest $(\Fb,\beta)$ is a multitype Galton--Watson forest with roots of initial type $1$. \end{lemma} The reproduction law of process $(\beta(u))_{u\in\Fb}$ seen as a multitype Galton--Watson tree will be given in details in Section~\ref{sec:studylocaltimes}. \\

 Let us now introduce a new kind of branching process, that we introduced in~\cite{raphelis}: leafed Galton--Watson forests with edge lengths.
 These forests are multitype Galton--Watson forests with edge lengths with two types, $0$ and $1$, such that only vertices of type $1$ may give progeny (so vertices of type $0$ are sterile).

-Formally, a leafed Galton--Watson forest consists in a triplet $(F,\tyl,\ell)$ where for any $u\in F$, $\tyl(u)\in\{0;1\}$ stands for the {\it type} of $u$ and $\ell(u)$ for the length of the edge joining $u$ with its parent.
+Formally, a leafed Galton--Watson forest with edge lengths consists in a triplet $(F,\tyl,\ell)$ where for every $u\in F$, $\tyl(u)\in\{0;1\}$ stands for the {\it type} of $u$ and $\ell(u)$ for the length of the edge joining $u$ with its parent.
 Let $\zeta$ be a probability measure on $\bigsqcup_{n\in\N\cup\{\N\}}(\{0;1\}\times \R_+)^n$ (with the convention that $(\{0;1\}\times \R_+)^0$ is the empty sequence).
 We build each component of the forest $(T,\tyl,\ell)$ by induction on generations as follows: \begin{itemize} \item {\bf Initialisation} \\ Generation $0$ of $T$ is only made up of the root, denoted by $\root$, such that $\tyl(\root)=1$ and $\ell(\root)=0$. \item {\bf Induction} \\ Let $n≥0$, and suppose that the tree has been built up to generation $n$.
 If generation $n$ is empty, then generation $n+1$ is empty.
 Otherwise, each vertex $u$ of generation $n$ such that $\tyl(u)=1$ gives progeny according to $\zeta$, independently of other vertices, thus forming generation $n+1$.
 Vertices $u$ of generation $n$ such that $\tyl(u)=0$ give no progeny. \end{itemize} The forest $(F,\tyl,\ell)$ is then built as a collection of \iid trees built as explained above.
-We define its associated {\it weighted height process} $H_F^\ell$, which is such that for any $n≥1$, if $u$ is the $n$\up{th} vertex of $F$ in the lexicographical order, then $H_F^\ell(n)=\ell(u)+\sum_{v\vdash u}\ell(v)$.
+We define its associated {\it weighted height process} $H_F^\ell$, which is such that for every $n≥1$, if $u(n)$ is the $n$\up{th} vertex of $F$ in the lexicographical order, then

+We intend in this subsection to build from~$(\Fb,\beta)$ two leafed Galton--Watson forests with edge lengths: the first one will be such that its height process is equal to that of $\Fb$, and the second one will be such that its height process is equal to $(|X_n|)_{n≥0}$.